jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-5i.md

 ---
-title: "The Carrying Trade of wheat"
+title: "The Carrying Trade of Wheat"
 heading: "Chapter 5i"
 description: "The merchant carrier imports foreign wheat and re-exports it"
 image: /covers/wn.jpg